umee-network/docs/docs/governance/community-dao/overview.md

 ## Funding

-At start, a total of 6,000,000 UMEE from the community pool will be allocated in order to fund the Community DAO for a quarter.
+At start, a total of 6,000,000 UMEE from the community treasury will be allocated in order to fund the Community DAO for a quarter.
 The 6,000,000 UMEE will be used to incentivize and reward contributors as needed, and any leftover tokens at the end of a quarter will be rolled over into the next quarter.

-Community DAO Committee members will be compensated in predetermined USD amounts following the completion of each period.
-Each month $8,000 USD in UMEE from the community pool will be used to compensate the Community DAO Committee.
+Community DAO Committee members will be compensated separately in predetermined USD amounts following the completion of each period.
+Each month $8,000 USD in UMEE from the community treasury will be used to compensate the Community DAO Committee as outlined in "[Compensation](/governance/community-dao/overview.html#compensation)".
 An additional $1,000 USD in UMEE will be reserved for unforseen operational expenses, bringing the Community DAO's quarterly operational budet to $25,000.

 <br>